Slowing the flow of water from the hills

 The likely increase in extreme weather, including flooding, due to climate change comes with an increased risk of higher levels of rainfall and therefore a greater chance of communities being flooded.
 Flooding costs the UK at least £1 billion per year and has a significant impact on homes, communities and human health and wellbeing.
 Improving the condition of the upland habitats is an effective and practical way to reduce flood risk at the source.

 The best way to tackle flooding is to look at the entire landscape where rain falls.
-The more we can slow the flow of water at source, the less chance there is of flooding below.
+The more we can slow the flow of water at the source, the less chance there is of flooding below.
 Blanket bogs play an important part in this process.

 The costs of floods to the UK in recent years have received a great deal of publicity because of the high financial costs and the very significant impact on peoples’ lives.
 This is the result of many factors including changes in land-use, a growing population and also climate change.
 There are currently 5.2 million properties at risk of flooding and currently flooding costs about £1.1 billion annually and it’s rising each year too (House of Commons Library, 2014).
+Flooding between November 2019 and March 2020 is estimated to have caused economic losses of about £333 million (Environment Agency Flood and coastal erosion risk management report, 2020).

 There is a growing consensus that to manage this properly, we need to consider floods at a catchment scale, looking at every part of the landscape which catches rain, snow, sleet and hail (precipitation), because it all ends up in the same place (the sea), travelling along ever decreasing slivers of land as it travels from high and wide mountains and moors, through managed farmland and busy, compact, concreted towns and cities before eventually flowing into the sea.
 As the water moves from high ground to the sea, the volume of water increases while the land for it to occupy decreases and it is this which causes floods to occur because our current concrete infrastructure of walls and pipes have reached their limit.